Inducing Dyslexia in Vision Language Models: Methodology

 Specifically, we use a classic fMRI localizer from neuroscience \citep{saygin2016connectivity} to identify VWF-selective units in computational models.
 The model is presented with the four stimulus categories from \citet{saygin2016connectivity}: written words, scrambled words, faces, and objects.
 For each considered model unit, we compute a t-statistic comparing responses to word images versus the three non-word control categories.
 The t-statistic quantifies how strongly a unit prefers words relative to other stimuli by measuring the difference in response means normalized by response variability.
 Units with higher t-statistics respond more selectively and reliably to words, helping us identify candidate VWF-selective units in the model.
 Units are then ordered by descending t-statistic, and we define the top $k\%$ of these units to be the model’s VWF-selective units (Fig.~\ref{fig:method-fig}).

-\paragraph{Minimal Subnetwork for Dyslexia Simulation.} To induce a dyslexia‐like impairment, we gradually increase the fraction of the top k\% VWF–selective units that are ablated (i.e., set to zero) within the model’s language layers.
+\textbf{Minimal Subnetwork for Dyslexia Simulation.} To induce a dyslexia‐like impairment, we gradually increase the fraction of the top k\% VWF–selective units that are ablated (i.e., set to zero) within the model’s language layers.
 We begin with no masking (0\%) and repeatedly mask a larger proportion of these units, evaluating at each level the model’s accuracy on the train subset of ROAR stimuli.
 We stop increasing the mask size as soon as the ROAR score falls below 65\%, which we defined as the ROAR dyslexia threshold (Section~\ref{sec:Benchmarks}).
 The smallest proportion of masked units that meets this criterion defines our VWF–selective units (see also Fig.~\ref{fig:mask_size}a).

-\paragraph{Model Details.} We focused our analyses on \texttt{Qwen2-VL-72B} \citep{qwen2}, selected for its strong performance across benchmarks, particularly in OCR and visual understanding tasks.
+\textbf{Model Details.} We focused our analyses on \texttt{Qwen2-VL-72B} \citep{qwen2}, chosen for its strong OCR and visual understanding performance.
 Qwen2-VL-72B is a large-scale autoregressive transformer integrating visual and textual modalities.
 Within the model, we examined the MLP layers of the language decoder where the minimal subnetwork for dyslexia corresponds to approximately 6.89\% of all units (see below for hyperparameter analyses).
-Our approach successfully elicited reading deficits in all tested models (additionally \texttt{LLaVA-NeXT-13B}, \citealp{liu2024llavanext}; and \texttt{PixTral-12B}, \citealp{agrawal2024pixtral}).
-These deficits selectively affected reading only, without significant differences on visual IQ benchmarks as long as baseline performance was significantly above chance (Appendix Fig.~\ref{fig:other_models}).
+We successfully elicited reading deficits in all tested models (additionally \texttt{Molmo-72B}, \citealp{deitke2024molmo}; and \texttt{PixTral-12B}, \citealp{agrawal2024pixtral}).
+Deficits were reading-specific, with no significant effects on visual IQ benchmarks (Appendix Fig.~\ref{fig:other_models}).